FOREX-Dollar slumps, yen and franc surge as Trump rattles markets

 as well as the prospect that any blip on markets globally might

-cause the Federal Reserve to put an interest rate rise on hold.
+cause the U.S. Federal Reserve to put a rise in interest rates

-"If Trump wins I think what you end up with is that there

 The Fed ends its two-day November meeting on Wednesday and